hubblec4/Matroska-Chapters-Specs/chapters.md

 The `EditionFlagHidden Flag` behaves similarly to the `ChapterFlagHidden Flag`: if `EditionFlagHidden` is set to `true`, its `Child ChapterAtoms Elements` MUST also be interpreted as if their `ChapterFlagHidden` is also set to `true`, regardless of their own `ChapterFlagHidden Flags`.
 If `EditionFlagHidden` is toggled by a `Control Track` to `false`, the `ChapterFlagHidden Flags` of the `Child ChapterAtoms Elements` SHALL determine whether the `ChapterAtom` is hidden or not.

-### EditionFlagDefault
+#### EditionFlagDefault

 It is RECOMMENDED that no more than one `Edition` have an `EditionFlagDefault Flag` set to `true`.
 The first `Edition` with both the `EditionFlagDefault Flag` set to `true` and the `EditionFlagHidden Flag` set to `false` is the `Default Edition`.
 When all `EditionFlagDefault Flags` are set to `false`, then the first `Edition` with the `EditionFlagHidden Flag` is set to `false`, MUST be played by the Matroska Player.

-### EditionFlagOrdered
+#### EditionFlagOrdered

 The `EditionFlagOrdered Flag` is a significant feature as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
 For example, with `Editions` of `Ordered Chapters` a single `Matroska file` can present multiple edits of a film without duplicating content.
 Alternatively if a videotape is digitized in full, one `Ordered Edition` could present the full content (including colorbars, countdown, slate, a feature presentation, and black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
-If an `Edition` of `Ordered Chapters` is enabled then the `Matroska Player` MUST play those Chapters in their stored order from the timecode marked in the `ChapterTimeStart Element` to the timecode marked in to `ChapterTimeEnd Element`.
+If an `Edition` of `Ordered Chapters` is enabled then the `Matroska Player` MUST play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.

 If the `EditionFlagOrdered Flag` is set to `false`, `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
 With `Simple Chapters`, a `Matroska Player` MUST ignore certain `Chapter Elements`.
 All these elements are now informational only.